top of page

 • Let your high school counselor know you’re applying for scholarships.

-Many NC high schools (like Leesville and Milbrook) offer excellent curated bulletins.
+• Many North Carolina high schools (like Leesville and Milbrook) offer excellent curated bulletins.

 Warning: Avoid Scholarship Scams

-You should not pay to apply for a scholarship or give out your SSN.
-(Scholly Scholarships - Find & Search for College Scholarships is an exception, as it is a reputable app if you want to pay for a vetted platform.)
+You should not pay to apply for a scholarship or give out your SSN. ( Imagine Scholarships is an exception; it is a reputable company that does not sell your info.)

-Every year, I have students who successfully reduce the cost of college by applying wisely to targeted scholarships that fit their profile.
+Every year, I have students who successfully reduce their college costs by applying wisely to targeted scholarships that fit their profiles.
 Often, a parent does the research, and the student applies to a few every few weeks.
 Below are a few of my favorite scholarship resources.

 Good luck!